 As set forth previously, the subject site is located on Puerco Beach, which is a narrow and eroding, or oscillating, beach.
 The applicant's coastal engineering consultant has indicated that the proposed bulkhead will be acted upon by waves during storm conditions.
-The applicant's consultant has also indicated that seasonal foreshore slope movement can be as much as 80 feet.
+The applicant's consultant has also indicated that seasonal foreshore slope movement can be as much as 60 feet.
 In addition, if a seasonal eroded beach condition occurs with greater frequency due to the placement of a bulkhead and return walls on the subject site, then the subject beach would also accrete at a slower rate.
-The Commission notes that many studies performed on both oscillating and eroding beaches have concluded that a loss of beach occurs on both types of beaches where a shoreline protective device exists.
-Therefore, the Commission notes that the proposed bulkhead and return walls, over time, will result in potential adverse effects to the beach sand supply, resulting in increased seasonal erosion of the beach, and longer recovery periods.